 Contents and Quick Navigation

-There are various reasons why breeders should not advertise their cockapoos as hypoallergenic, including:
+There are various reasons why breeders should not advertise their cockapoos as hypoallergenic, and that it is the best dog for people with allergies, including:

 - As there are so many variations in a cockapoo’s coat, it can be difficult predicting the kind of coat a particular puppy will develop